Hardening an Ubuntu Server

 🔥 iptables rules applied via terminal are not reboot-resistant!

-You can check you current connections with a sorted list.
+You can check your current connections with a sorted list.
 Change the relay node port number, if needed.

 DDoS/Syn attacks can be complex and can take down a node.
 A single iptables rule may not be sufficient to protect or mitigate against more modern attacks.
 Moreover, iptables rules added via the terminal are forgotten if the machine or the iptables service is restarted.